Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 Note: These are example implementation approaches.
 Different networks may choose alternative methods for loyalty program integration, such as QR code scanning, app-based authentication, RFID cards, or other identification mechanisms depending on their technical infrastructure and business requirements.

 - Method: POST
-- Use Cases: Adam provides his billing details.
+- Use Cases: The BAP agrees to collect the payment and sends the payload along with its settlement account details for reconciliation.
-- Request: EV user requests final quote with payment terms by providing billing details: [Example](../../../examples/ev_charging/v2/05_init/ev-charging-bpp-payment-init.json)
+- Request: The BAP app requests the final quote and payment terms by submitting billing details along with approval from the BPP to collect the payment: [Example](../../../examples/ev_charging/v2/05_init/ev-charging-bap-payment-init.json)

+1. **order.beckn:id:**
+   When the BAP collects the payment, it generates the orderId and includes it in the init payload sent to the BPP.
-1. **beckn:orderItemAttributes:**
+2. **beckn:orderItemAttributes:**
    Echoes back the confirmed item specifications from the provider, ensuring both BAP and BPP have an agreed reference for pricing, connector type, and charger characteristics at the time of selection.
-2. **beckn:fulfillment:**
-   Confirms the actual fulfillment context — this binds the selected item to a specific charging slot and the vehicle details, making it ready for booking or scheduling.
-3. **beckn:totals:**
+2. **beckn:totals:**
    Represents a computed price summary returned by the BPP after selection, consolidating all applicable charges.
    1. The **breakup** array itemizes each cost component (e.g., session cost, service fee) to enable transparency in pricing and later reconciliation.